Queuni/Match3-Core/README.md

 - Add proper error handling for invalid config so the app doesn't crash on startup

 - Support loading config from multiple files with later overriding earlier

+- Bump the CI image to use the latest stable runner version